3A Mathematics for Social Scientists, Part 3

 Dan Brawn is a Lecturer in the Department of Mathematical Sciences.

 - This component of the course focuses on solving systems of linear equations by Gaussian elimination; inverse matrices and singularity; vector spaces and subspaces; linear dependence, dimension, and rank; matrix eigenvalues and eigenvectors.
 It also considers the application of these topics to the linear regression problem.
 Finally, the course considers the method of linear algebra called ’Singular Value Decomposition’ (SVD) which lies at the heart of many useful applications.

 - To provide participants with the essentials of linear algebra required for the study of multivariate analysis.
-Emphasis is placed on the relationship between the algebra and geometry of vector spaces.
+Emphasis is placed on the relationship between the algebra and geometry.